 Plan L: ISK 3, 500 credit, unlimited local SMS and minutes, 15GB OF Data and is sold for ISK 3,500

 Vodafone also has these data packs added to their plan:

 - 500MB ISK 1,090

 - 5GB ISK 2,490

 In conclusion, as you purchase your prepaid SIM card, keep in mind that, you now have a brand new Icelandic phone number.
 Therefore, it is highly recommended, if you want to save cos, to use your data mobile for text and calls via your skype or WhatsApp.
-Use your Icelandic voice minutes when you are doing your restaurant reservations, renting a car in Iceland or a hotel accommodation booking.
+Use your Icelandic voice minutes when you are doing your restaurant reservations, renting a car in Reykjavik or a hotel accommodation booking.